chardso/MyOpenHardwareMaker-OHM-assignments/README.md

 - **Data to keep me active and collaborative throughout the project**
 - He lastly urged me to follow the OHM calendar for cohort calls and was direct to me that incase of any question,I should also write an email direct to OHM management.
+- encouraged me to read OHM curriculum to guide me through my project,of which I had already raed and understood what working open means in hardware projects.
 - We closed happily,and my journey to Open Hardware Maker began.
 ![](Images/IMG_20220413_003547_694.jpg)